pa0/Metodologia_Statystyka_1/README.md

 * **G**: Good (2005).
 Permutation, Parametric, and Bootstrap Tests of Hypotheses (3rd Edition).

 ## Journal articles
+* **ENK**: Eklund, Nichols, and Knutsson (2015).
+Can Parametric Statistical Methods Be Trusted for fMRI Based Group Studies?.
+* **SMN**: Silver, Montana, and Nichols (2011).
+False positives in neuroimaging genetics using voxel-based morphometry data.
 * **DE**: Diaconis and Efron (1983).
 Computer Intensive Methods in Statistics.
 * **NH**: Nichols and Holmes (2001).
 Nonparametric Permutation Tests For Functional Neuroimaging: A Primer with Examples.
 * **HSS**: Hagler Jr., Saygin, and Sereno (2006).
 Smoothing and cluster thresholding for cortical surface-based group analysis of fMRI data.